-- 2.1 The Draft Local Transport Plan was subject to public consultation for the 12 weeks up to 23 January 2018, from which nearly 700 responses were received. - 2.2 The consultation response showed support for the overall direction of the Local Transport Plan 4. - 2.3 Work has been focused on analysing the consultation responses resulting in some recommended amendments to the draft Local Transport Plan 4. - 2.4 Given the largely positive feedback received, the draft Local Transport Plan 4 has few minor amendments.
-However, the consultation responses included some key themes and additional requests for Sustainable Travel Towns, additional daughter documents and minor amendments to policies. - 2.5 A list of key themes and recommended changes to the draft Local Transport Plan 4 is at Appendix A. - 2.6 A copy of the draft Local Transport Plan 4 highlighting recommended changes is attached at Appendix B.
+- 2.1 The Draft Local Transport Plan was subject to public consultation for the 12 weeks up to 23 January 2018, from which nearly 700 responses were received - 2.2 The consultation response showed support for the overall direction of the Local Transport Plan 4. - 2.3 Given the largely positive feedback received, the draft Local Transport Plan 4 had few minor amendments.
+However, the consultation responses included some key themes including; additional requests for Sustainable Travel Towns, additional supporting documents, and minor amendments to policies.
+This resulted in changes to the draft Local Transport Plan; the inclusion of a Rural Transport Strategy supporting document and the production of an Electric Vehicle Technical Report. - 2.4 A copy of the draft Local Transport Plan 4 highlighting the recommended changes is attached at Appendix A to the report